 User roles and permissions in Amplitude

 You may also find this course on administering Amplitude helpful.

-The person who sets user permissions is the admin.
-The admin is the first user of any Amplitude organization, and each organization must have at least one admin (any admin can designate other users as admins as well).
-When new users are first invited to an organization, they're assigned the viewer role by default.
+The admin sets user permissions.
+The admin is the first user of any Amplitude organization, and each organization must have at least one admin.
+Any admin can designate other users as admins.
+When you invite new users to an organization, they're assigned the viewer role by default.

+User roles and permissions in Amplitude